askeksa/Rose/README.txt

   Wait a number of frames.
 The expression cannot contain variables.
 - <tint>:<color>
   Set the given tint (integer) to the given color (three-digit hex value).

+The first tint in each layer except the first is transparent, showing the layers behind it.
+Thus, the colors for these tints are ignored.

 The rest of the program is a sequence of procedures.
 A procedure has the
 syntax: